dabit3/lens-protocol-workshop/README.md

 ## Lens Protocol Workshop

-In this workshop you'll learn how to use Next.js and Lens Protocol to build out a basic social media application.
+In this workshop you'll learn how to use Next.js, TypeScript, Lens Protocol, and the [Lens SDK](https://docs.lens.xyz/docs/sdk-react-intro) to build out a basic social media application.

+The app we'll be building will have the following features:

+1. When the app loads, it will render a list of recommended users from the Lens API along with their profile picture and bio
+2. When we click on a user, we will navigate to a detail view where we will see all of their publications as well as more profile details
+3. The user profile view will also have the option for a user to sign in and follow another user.

+By the end of this tutorial you'll have a good understanding of how to get started building on Lens with TypeScript and the Lens SDK.

 ### Getting started